 Of all the types of ukuleles available today, the baritone is the largest one and has the deepest tone.
 In fact, its sound is very similar to that of the guitar, so it doesn’t have a “typical” ukulele sound.

 Kala KA-BG Mahogany Baritone Ukulele

 In addition, this type of ukulele is tuned one-fourth lower than the other three ukulele sizes, and it is usually tuned to D-G-B-E. Sounding very similar to a guitar that is missing its top two strings, the baritone ukulele is roughly 30 inches in length.

-Because of its guitar-like sound and its large size, it is not usually chosen by people who want to play the ukulele because most players want a ukulele that looks and sounds like a ukulele!
+Because of its guitar-like sound and its large size, it is not usually a common choice.
+Most players want a ukulele that looks and sounds like a ukulele!